Bexar Audubon Society Engagement

 San Antonio’s South Side

 Mitchell Lake has a vision not just be a world class birding center but also to be a premier eco-cultural tourism destination in Central Texas.
 Audubon, in collaboration with San Antonio Water System, has created plans for improving existing infrastructure, expanding accessibility and public access, and adding safety features and amenities.
-More specifically, these plans include:
+The Center has been allocated $6 million for improvements in the 2022-2027 Bond Project for Parks & Recreation.
+Priorities for use of these funds include:

 - Expanded educational pavilion